TickTeam/guide-tt/ticktick_web_app/how_to_edit_lists.md

 ###How to edit a list?
-1.From the Lists view click the downward arrow located near a list name.
+1.Sign in TickTick on web.

-2.Click “Edit”.
+2.From the Lists view click the downward arrow located near a list name to select “Edit”.

-3.You are allowed to change its name, color, etc.
+3.Change list name, color, etc.

 ![](../images/image1.7W.png)